-- (1) Polymers: Polymers are not allowed as a soil amendment because they do not decompose and cannot be removed by future gardeners. - (2) Fertilizers: Commercially sold fertilizers and soil amendments are permitted so long as they are worked into the soil and do not result in a raised bed or plot.
+- 1. Polymers: Polymers are not allowed as a soil amendment because they do not decompose and cannot be removed by future gardeners. - 2.
+Fertilizers: Commercially sold fertilizers and soil amendments are permitted so long as they are worked into the soil and do not result in a raised bed or plot.
 Manure used in gardens must be aged (no odor).
 Homemade compost is not permitted.

-(3) Permitted Mulch:
+3. Permitted Mulch:

-- (a) Straw may be used to control weeds and retain moisture.
+- a) Straw may be used to control weeds and retain moisture.
 All straw must be spread on the plot no later than July 31st to ensure that it will start to decompose by the end of the gardening season.
-All straw must either be removed or incorporated into the soil at fall cleanup. - (b) Cotton Burr Compost is permitted. - (c) Weeds pulled in and around the plot may be laid down in a thin layer on the plot as mulch.
-However, vines, heavy stalks or roots that would interfere with rototilling in the fall must be removed from the garden and not used as mulch. - (4) Prohibited Mulch: Leaves, newspaper, wood chips, shredded bark, gorilla hair and any other wood-based mulch are prohibited. - G. Vegetable Garden: Plots are to be used primarily for growing vegetables.
-Some flowers, preferably those which deter pests (such as marigolds and nasturtiums) or attract pollinators may be grown. - H. Prohibited Crops: NO POPCORN, NO SUNFLOWERS, AND NO MARIJUANA.
+All straw must either be removed or incorporated into the soil at fall cleanup. - b) Cotton Burr Compost is permitted. - c) Weeds pulled in and around the plot may be laid down in a thin layer on the plot as mulch.
+However, vines, heavy stalks or roots that would interfere with rototilling in the fall must be removed from the garden and not used as mulch.

+- 4. Prohibited Mulch: Leaves, newspaper, wood chips, shredded bark, gorilla hair and any other wood-based mulch are prohibited. - G. Vegetable Garden: Plots are to be used primarily for growing - 1. vegetables.
+Some flowers, preferably those which deter pests (such as marigolds and nasturtiums) or attract pollinators may be grown. - 2.
+Prohibited Crops: POPCORN, SUNFLOWERS, MARIJUANA OR HEMP.
 Because varieties of corn will cross-pollinate with and damage sweet corn, popcorn may not be grown in the gardens.
 Sunflowers are not permitted due to shading, difficulty of root removal and toxicity to soil.
-The BCGA does not allow marijuana to be grown on its garden plots.
-Gardeners must request board approval before planting any ornamental plant that is poisonous. - I. Cover Crops: Gardeners may not use "cover crops".
+The BCGA also prohibits growing marijuana or other varieties of hemp on its garden plots.
+Gardeners must request board approval before planting any ornamental plant that is poisonous. - 3.
+Cover Crops: Gardeners may not use "cover crops".
 Cover crops such as clover, alfalfa and buckwheat are planted thickly by farmers and tilled under to improve the soil.
-However, in the community garden setting these crops tend to self-propagate and spread over the entire garden. - J. Treated Seeds: Seeds treated with pesticides or fungicides are not allowed in the Charmaine Nymann Community Garden.
+However, in the community garden setting these crops tend to self-propagate and spread over the entire garden. - 4.
+Treated Seeds: Seeds treated with pesticides or fungicides are not allowed in the Charmaine Nymann Community Garden.
 This includes transplants started at home from treated seeds.
-Please check seed packages, catalogues and seed racks carefully before you buy seeds. - K. GMO: All GMO (Genetically Modified Organism) crops are prohibited.
+Please check seed packages, catalogues and seed racks carefully before you buy seeds. - 5.
+GMO: All GMO (Genetically Modified Organism) crops are prohibited.